 Standards message here

-August 16, 2013: We have heard that it takes up to eight weeks for an AMCAS application to be verified.
+In past years, the AMCAS verification process has taken up to eight weeks.
 Access to the secondary application will not be sent to the applicant until the AMCAS is verified.
 Applicants are encouraged to submit their application as soon as possible.
 Please make sure all other parts of the application (letters of recommendation) are submitted so that the admissions committee can review the application as soon as it is verified and the secondary is submitted.

 The Tri-Institutional MD-PhD Program Interview Days are listed above.
 If you are applying to the program, you are strongly encouraged to keep these dates open on your calendar, until you hear from us regarding a final decision.
 As we only have two interview days, rescheduling is discouraged.